rmaddy/VerifyStoreReceiptiOS/README.md

 ## Installation

 If you have an app that is more or less ready for the App Store, I think you will be able figure it out.
-Important is that you link with the dependencies listed in validatereceipt.m.
+Important is that you link with the dependencies listed in VerifyStoreReceipt.m.

 ## Using It

 Be aware that there will be people trying to crack your app.
 So cover your tracks.
 I won't go into details but Blocks and Grand Central Dispatch seem to be good tools for that.

+## Sample Project

+The sample project shows one possible way to make use of this receipt verifier.
+Please note that the sample app requires that you use the (OpenSSL-for-iPhone](https://github.com/x2on/OpenSSL-for-iPhone) project.
+But both projects in a common parent directory.
+There are plenty of tasks that need to be completed to make the sample code complete but it is a framework to get you started.
+Like the notes in the VerifyStoreReceipt.m file, the code in the sample app should not be used as-is.
+If everyone uses the same code, it will be easy for hackers to work around the code making the receipt checking worthless.

 ## License